bowang1981/fastcode2_clipper2/README.md

 Steps to build baseline(or cuda or openmp, just replace baseline with cuda or openmp in the following steps)
 1. Switch to the new compiler with the following command: scl enable devtoolset-12 bash
+   Important, cuda11...4 cannot work with gcc12, so we have to use devtoolset-10 so, use the following command for cuda folder: scl enable devtoolset-10 bash
 2. Go to the baseline/CPP folder, create build_root under that folder: cd baseline/CPP;
    mkdir build_root